-General information about the planning process is available at planning.vic.gov.au pre-application meeting No Yes If 'Yes', with whom?: officer Date: day / month / year Checklist Filled in the fo rm completely?
-Have you: Paid or include ed the application fee?
+General information about the planning process is available at planning.vic.gov.au ore-application meeting with a council planning officer No Yes If 'Yes', with whom?: Date: day / month / year Checklist Filled in the form completely? lave you: Paid or included the application fee?
 Most applications require a fee to be paid.
 Contact Council to determine the appropriate fee.
-A full, current of A plan of existing A3 plans show Any information If required, a dissued by the state of th ing conditions. ving the layout and details of the proportion required by the planning scheme, description of the likely effect of the paracurrent Metropolitan Planning Levy State Revenue Office and then cannot relevant council planning vidual parcel of land forming the subject site. posal. requested by council or outlined in a council planning permit checklist. roposal (for example, traffic, noise, environmental impacts). certificate (a levy certificate expires 90 days after the day on which it i tot be used).
-Failure to comply means the application is void
+Provided all necessary supporting information and documents?
+A full, current copy of title information for each individual parcel of land forming the subject site.
+A plan of existing conditions.
+A3 plans showing the layout and details of the proposal.
+Any information required by the planning scheme, requested by council or outlined in a council planning permit checklist.
+If required, a description of the likely effect of the proposal (for example, traffic, noise, environmental impacts).
+If applicable, a current Metropolitan Planning Levy certificate (a levy certificate expires 90 days after the day on which it i issued by the State Revenue Office and then cannot be used).
+Failure to comply means the application is void Completed the relevant council planning permit checklist?
+Signed the declaration?